Gewest13/wp-mailer/readme.md

   Do this first.

-  1. Clone the respository in your `server/` directory.
+  1. Clone the repository in your `server/` directory.
-  2. Do a `componser install` inside the folder.
+  2. Do a `composer install` inside the folder.
   3. Require or include the `server/wp-mailer/autoload.php` into your `functions.php` file.

   When this is done a first form can be added.